How to calculate Customer Lifetime Value

 When we calculate customer lifetime value, it’s as simple as the total spend of each individual customer over their lifetime, divided by the number of customers.

-If you are using Websand, we already collate the spend information for each customer, so your Customer Lifetime Value metric is front and centre of your dashboard.
+If you are using Websand, we believe that Customer lifetime value is a key measurement that you need to understand.
+So we’ve made it a key part of our dashboard.
+Once your e-commerce store is connected, Websand will collate the spend information for each customer, the Customer Lifetime Value metric for your business is front and centre of your Websand dashboard.

 We’ve found the in majority of cases, having customer lifetime value as a real-life metric can be a real eye opener and gives you a great indication whether things are working or not.